 Affiliation(s): Research interests of Fox faculty are supported by numerous centers and institutes throughout the Fox School and Temple University.

-Accreditation: The M.S. in Real Estate is accredited by the Association to Advance Collegiate Schools of Business (AACSB International).
+Accreditation: The MS in Real Estate is accredited by the Association to Advance Collegiate Schools of Business (AACSB International).

 Job Prospects: The Fox Center for Student Professional Development (CSPD) provides students with career coaching and professional development resources that support the job search.
 Graduates develop industry-matched skills in real estate that distinguish them for employment in the field.
 Professors teaching MSRE courses are also integral in providing networking opportunities for students for maximum impact and outcomes.